brisktest/brisk-extension/README.md

   context.subscriptions.push(disposable);
 }
 ```

-Where is the console actually displayed?
+> **_NOTE:_** We are writing to the console, where is the console actually displayed?
               Open vscode and go to menu "Help"->"Toggle Developer Tools" and the console is displayed on the right

 Check the console - see if we are outputing the correct config file?